wwymak/udacity-selfdrivingcar-nd/CarND-Advanced-Lane-Lines/README.md

 ### Usage/running the code:
 - The relevant analysis/ investigations are all in the [Lane Lines Project.ipynb](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Advanced-Lane-Lines/Lane%20Lines%20Project.ipynb) file
--  To only run the lane line pipeline, you can use laneline_pipeline.py file like so: `python laneline_pipeline.py --input  project_video.mp4  --output project_video_out.mp4`
+-  To actually run the final lane line detection pipeline on videos without having to go through the notebook, you can use laneline_pipeline.py file like so: `python laneline_pipeline.py --input  project_video.mp4  --output project_video_out.mp4`

 ---